honest comparison

 • No annual contract, ever

 Junocal is month-to-month.
 Cancellation is one click in settings, and your access continues until the end of the current billing period.
 You can download a full CSV of your data on the way out, at any point, with no fee.
-Mindbody requires a 12-to-24-month contract on its standard tiers, with documented complaints (Capterra, G2, BBB) about cancellation friction at the end of the term, retention calls, and 30-to-90-day notice requirements.
+Mindbody requires a 12-month contract on its standard tiers (auto-renewing, with a 30-day cancellation notice), with documented complaints (Capterra, G2, BBB) about cancellation friction at the end of the term and retention calls.
 The contract length is not a product feature; it is the asset Vista Equity bought.
 Junocal can credibly commit to month-to-month because Junocal's revenue model does not depend on the lock-in.

-Junocal Starter at $39 a month includes the full pick-a-spot floor plan editor, touch-friendly client booking, real-time out-of-order rerouting, and the per-class toggle.
+Junocal Starter at $15 a month includes the full pick-a-spot floor plan editor, touch-friendly client booking, automatic rerouting when a spot goes out of action, and the per-class toggle.
 Mindbody gates an equivalent feature behind its Accelerate tier, currently priced at $259 a month and up.
-For a single-location reformer studio that wants pick-a-spot as the default booking experience, that is a $2,640-a-year price gap on the entry point alone.
+For a single-location reformer studio that wants pick-a-spot as the default booking experience, that is a roughly $2,900-a-year price gap on the entry point alone.
 Most other reformer-focused tools (Mariana Tek, Walla) also gate pick-a-spot behind premium plans; Junocal is the only one that ships it at the cheapest tier.

 • No marketplace, no commission, ever

-Mindbody runs a consumer marketplace and app that takes around 20 percent commission on bookings made by clients who discover the studio through Mindbody's platform.
-The exact commission tier varies and Mindbody does not publish a single percentage on its homepage, but multiple operator interviews and public Capterra reviews confirm the 20-percent figure on app-discovered clients.
+Mindbody runs a consumer marketplace and app that takes a 20 percent commission, capped at $30 per transaction, on bookings made by clients who discover the studio through Mindbody's platform.
+Mindbody does not publish this on its homepage, but multiple operator interviews and public Capterra reviews confirm the 20-percent figure (with the $30-per-transaction cap) on app-discovered clients.
 Junocal has no marketplace and will never have one.
 The clients you bring are your clients, full stop.
-The cost over a year for a studio doing $200,000 of bookings, half of them traceable to marketplace discovery: roughly $20,000 a year in commission to Mindbody, zero on Junocal.
+For a studio doing $200,000 of bookings with half traceable to marketplace discovery, that 20-percent-capped-at-$30 commission still runs into the thousands a year on Mindbody, versus zero on Junocal.

 • Your own Stripe account, your own rates